ptpro3/jekyll-now/about.md

 permalink: /about/
 ---

 I have an engineering background and graduate research experience in computational science.

-I'm interested in data science, machine learning, and quantitative analysis.
+RoboCuller App support:
+Contact below.